-Planning our one week Switzerland itinerary and wondering how to spend 7 days in Switzerland?
-Then read on because you will find out how to spend one week in Switzerland – where to go and what to see plus many travel tips for Switzerland.
+Are you planning your Switzerland itinerary and wondering how to spend amazing seven days in Switzerland?
+Then read on because you will find out where to go and what to see and many travel tips for Switzerland.

 As a regular Switzerland visitor who often stays in the country for weeks and even months at a time, I have a million favorite places.
 There are so many cute little villages and towns, breathtaking sceneries (including the most beautiful lakes and mountains), and fun cities that I could easily stay there for years without getting bored.

-This one week in Switzerland itinerary will help you to discover the most beautiful places in a short amount of time.
+This Switzerland itinerary will help you to discover the most beautiful places in a short amount of time.
 But the itinerary is busy.
-But I want you to see as much as possible, but I tried to don’t pack it too full so you are not totally stressing out.
+But I want you to see as much as possible, but I tried to don’t pack it too full, so you are not stressing out.

 Before jumping to the itinerary, here are some things I’d like to mention first.

-If you stay less than 7 days in Switzerland you can read my 5-day itinerary (which, btw, is also super awesome).
+If you stay less than 7 days, you can read my 5-day itinerary (which, btw, is also super awesome).

 It also depends on where you fly into.
 For this itinerary, I would suggest starting and ending your trip in Zurich, Switzerland´s biggest city (though it isn’t the capital).